This is a preview. Log in to read the full article. Don't have a log-in?Learn More Request a Demo

 - Selection practices in the private sector are subject to little statutory regulation.
 (See Selection)

 - Job offers are not specifically regulated by statute.
 (See Job offers)

 - The minimum age for employment is generally 15 years, with some exceptions (for example, children aged 13 or 14 may perform "light" work) and employees aged 15 to 17 inclusive must not perform certain types of work.
 (See Young people and children)

-- The employment of foreign nationals requires a work permit.
+- The employment of foreign nationals requires approval by the Ministry of Manpower.
 (See Foreign nationals)